containers/buildah/docs/buildah-rmi.md

 **--all, -a**

 All local images will be removed from the system that do not have containers using the image as a reference image.
+An image name or id cannot be provided when this option is used.

 **--prune, -p**

 All local images will be removed from the system that do not have a tag and do not have a child image pointing to them.
+An image name or id cannot be provided when this option is used.

 **--force, -f**